Ornella-Gigante/QuizCraft/README.md

 # 🧠✨ QuizCraft: Android Quiz App with Room & Jetpack

-**QuizCraft** is a modern, interactive quiz app built with Android Studio, Kotlin, and the Room Database Library.
-It features engaging UI, local data persistence, scoreboards, timers, and immersive audio for a fun learning experience.
-Perfect for beginners and enthusiasts alike!

----

 ## 🚀 App Overview

 **QuizCraft** is a dynamic Android quiz application designed to help users test and expand their knowledge in a fun, interactive way.
-With a sleek UI, robust local data management, and engaging features like timers and scoreboards, QuizCraft makes learning enjoyable and rewarding.
+With a sleek UI, robust local data management, and engaging features like timers and scoreboards, QuizCraft makes learning enjoyable and rewarding!!

 ---